 Remove User Data Directories

 Regardless of installation method, Slack stores workspace configurations, cached data, and local files in your home directory.
-Remove these manually for a complete cleanup.
+Remove these for a complete cleanup.

 The commands below permanently delete your Slack workspace data, including saved passwords, workspace configurations, downloaded files, and cached messages.
 If you need to preserve any workspace data, export it from Slack’s web interface before removing these directories.